UEFA Sustainability Strategy: Strength Through Unity

 Transparent, long-term objectives

-We are committed to implementing a long-term plan up to 2030, reporting on our progress each year.
+We are committed to implementing a long-term plan up to 2030 and beyond, reporting on our progress each year.
 Trust and transparency are vital ingredients for successful collaboration with our stakeholders.

 United team